Nadavc220/SemanticSegmentationInArtPaintings/README.md

 We are organizing our code so it is understandable and easy to use.
 Until then we invite you to read our paper.

+## Updates

+***04/09/2022***

+`News`: Uploaded train and test scripts, and everything needed to run them.
+`Next Update`: Link to DRAM dataset, trained checkpoints and scripts for PascalVOC2012+SBD preprocessing.

+### Acknowledge
+Some of our code is adapted from [FADA](https://github.com/JDAI-CV/FADA) and [Permuted AdaIN](https://github.com/onuriel/PermutedAdaIN).
+We thank them for their excellent research and for sharing their repositories.

 # Citation
-If you find this project helpful in your research, welcome to cite the paper.
+If you found this project helpful in your research, please consider citing our paper.
 ```
 @article{cohen2022semantic,
     title={Semantic Segmentation in Art Paintings},